Skip Navigation

 Introduction

-The purpose of the West Florida Public Libraries (WFPL) Collection Development Policy is to provide information to the public about the principles that direct the selection and management of all public library resources acquired and shared by libraries in the system.
-The Library makes available a broad and relevant collection of materials for information, education, and recreation.
+The purpose of the West Florida Public Libraries (WFPL) Collection Development Policy is to provide information to the public about principles that direct the selection and management of all public library resources acquired and shared by libraries in the system.
+WFPL provides our patrons with access to a broad and relevant collection of materials and resources that meet their informational, educational, and recreational needs and desires in both physical and electronic formats.

-The Library affirms the public’s right of free access to a diverse and balanced spectrum of reading, listening and viewing materials in a variety of current and emerging formats.
-WFPL has adopted the following American Library Association’s (ALA) guidelines for public access to information:
+WFPL affirms the public’s right of free access to a diverse and balanced spectrum of reading, listening, and viewing materials in a variety of current and emerging formats.
+WFPL has adopted the following American Library Association (ALA) guidelines for public access to information:

 Selection Criteria

-The following criteria are considered in materials selection (not all criteria must be met):
+The following criteria are considered in materials selection (not all requirements must be met):

 • Popular interest